MichaelLangbein/tdl2/backend/data/wiki/math/probability.md

 $$

-\subsection{Decomposing variance - the road to sensitivity analysis}
+## Decomposing variance - the road to sensitivity analysis

 **Expressing variance as expectation** ...
 $$